• HOME

 • Town: Santa Catarina Palopó

-The gorgeous Txampoc Resort is one of the best luxury hotels in Lake Atitlán, hands down!
-The resort’s location set on the hillside above Santa Catarina Palopó affords its guests sweeping panoramic views of the three volcanoes and the lakeside towns.
+The gorgeous Tzampoc Resort is hands down one of the best luxury hotels in Lake Atitlán!
+Its location on the hillside above Santa Catarina Palopó affords its guests sweeping panoramic views of the volcanoes and lakeside towns.

-Not to mention, Tzampoc has the most amazing outdoor infinity pool.
-You can’t beat these views!
-(You can even come here as a non-guest on a day pass to enjoy it.)
+Tzampoc also has the most amazing outdoor infinity pool.
+You can’t beat these views, and if you’re staying somewhere else or don’t want to shell out hundreds of dollars a night, you can also enjoy it as a non-guest on a day pass.

-On top of the pool, views, gardens, and terraces, Tzampoc has incredibly decorated rooms (some with tubs and fireplaces) a delicious restaurant (with service from a private chef possible), and a luxurious firewood sauna, and more.
+In addition to the pool, views, gardens, and terraces, Tzampoc has incredibly decorated rooms (some with tubs and fireplaces), a delicious restaurant with a private chef service possible, a luxurious firewood sauna, and more.

 Click here to check availability for Tzampoc!
 If rooms are booked full (they go fast), then another amazing option to stay in the area is Hotel Casa Palopo.